Gamla: Coins

 6,314 ancient coins were also found in Gamla, including unique coins of its own coinage.
-Most of them (6,164) were found during 14 seasons of excavation under the guidance of Gutman (1976-1989), 24 during conservation and restoration work in 1990–1991, and the remaining 126 during the four seasons of excavations conducted by Dani Zion and Zvi Yabur in the years 1997–2000.
+Most of them (6,164) were found during 14 seasons of excavation under the guidance of Guttman (1976–1989), 24 during conservation and restoration work in 1990–1991, and the remaining 126 during the four seasons of excavations conducted by Danny Syon and Zvi Yavor in the years 1997–2000.
 Another 153 coins from Gamla were subsequently found in the collection by the kibbutz Sasa.
 Among the found coins:

 In total, 9 Gamla coins from the times of the uprising were found.
 Of these, 7 were found directly at Gamla, one in Alexandrium, and one from collectors (presumably stolen from Gamla).
 The Gamla coin, found in Alexandrium, testifies to contacts with the rebels in Galilee.
 Historians, in particular Dani Zion, Ya'akov Meshorer and David Eidlin, actively discussed the minting of insurgent coins outside of Jerusalem.
 As Eugene Wallenberg writes, this fact "opens the widest horizons for the historian in studying the social and economic history of the uprising, the study of the Zealots party as an independent and as a self-sufficient political formation."
 Researchers note the inscriptions on coins were made by craftsmen with low qualification, synthesizing Paleo-Hebrew and Aramaic letters: on one side is the inscription "Deliverance," on the other side, "Holy Jerusalem."